 BroadBand Light (BBL™) is one of our most commonly recommended procedures for prevention and treatment of skin aging.
 Also known as a Photofacial, BBL™ is an in-office treatment for improving skin clarity, tone, and texture.
 Using highly specialized filtered light, BBL™ targets red and brown discolorations, while minimizing trauma to the surrounding skin.
-Long-term use of BBL™ (three to four treatments per year) have also been shown to delay the progression of skin aging.1 Our advanced practice estheticians, Amy Nelson and Jillian Anderson, have each performed thousands of BBL™ treatments and can attest to the power of this minimally-invasive procedure.
+Long-term use of BBL™ (three to four treatments per year) have also been shown to delay the progression of skin aging.1 Our advanced practice esthetician, Amy Nelson, has performed thousands of BBL™ treatments and can attest to the power of this minimally-invasive procedure.

 One question we are often asked is the difference between BroadBand Light (BBL™) and Intense Pulsed Light (IPL).
 Both are similar technologies.
 The difference is BroadBand Light™ refers to a device manufactured by a company called Sciton.
 We feel that BBL™ from Sciton is the best, safest, and most powerful device for performing Photofacial treatments.